opensorcerer20/quizapp/README.md

-# quizapp
+# Flashcard Library

-Generic React Native Expo app to ask questions from a given JSON file after shuffling them randomly.
+Generic React Native Expo app to ask questions from a given question file after shuffling them randomly.
 Once the quiz is done, reload and reshuffle.

 ## Overall Aim

-Initial idea: someone going on a multi country tour, wants to learn the local language at each place, so they load a file of language each time, and can do a flip card quiz on the go
+Initial idea: someone going on a multi country tour wants to learn the local language at each place.
+With this app, they can load a file of terms to learn for each language, and can do a flip card quiz on the go.

 ## Roadmap

 - [x] initial development
 - [x] first complete version
 - [x] complete alpha for testing
-- [ ] apply alpha testing changes (est complete 6/13)
+- [x] apply alpha testing changes
-- [ ] last changes before getting beta testers (est complete 6/20)
+- [x] last changes before getting beta testers
-- [ ] beta testing (est 6/23)
+- [ ] closed beta testing (starts 7/24, est complete 8/7)
+- [ ] set up llc
-- [ ] apply beta testing changes (est complete 7/7)
+- [ ] open beta testing
-- [ ] set up llc before launch (est complete 7/10)
+- [ ] apply beta testing changes
-- [ ] launch 1.0! (est 7/14)
+- [ ] launch 1.0!

 ## FAQ